KelCodesStuff/KelCodesStuff/README.md

 ### Hello, I'm Kel 👋🏼

-Software Architect specializing in the design and scaling of test automation infrastructure for mobile, web, and data platforms.
+Software Architect with 12 years of experience specializing in the design and scaling of test automation infrastructure for mobile and web platforms in cloud environments.
 Expert in engineering testing frameworks that validate ML model accuracy, and distributed system resilience.

-Partners with Engineering and DevOps teams to drive TDD/BDD adoption, integrate quality gates into CI/CD pipelines, and leverage telemetry for data-driven strategies.
+Proficient in driving Shift-Left strategies and TDD methodologies that ensure data integrity in high-throughput pipelines.
 Proven track record of accelerating release velocity and reducing critical production issues by over 40%.

 Active contributor to open-source projects, delivering enhancements to Unit/UI testing and core logic fixes.